-Xochimilco the perfect place to discover traditions and fun at once in a colorful floating place.
+Xochimilco is the perfect place to discover traditions and fun at once in a colorful floating place in Mexico.

 Located in the Southeast of Mexico City, Xochimilco is one of those places you have to visit at least once in your life.

-A UNESCO world heritage site from pre-Hispanic times long canal system; used for agricultural production.
+Named a UNESCO world heritage site since 1987, from pre-Hispanic times long canal system; used for agricultural production.

-There are a lot of artificial islands called chinampas and nowadays people board gondola boats called Trajineras.
+There are a lot of artificial islands called chinampas and nowadays people board colorful gondola boats called Trajineras.

-The idea is that you spend the time on the boats; you can eat, drink, maybe listen mariachis and enjoy the view.
-There are another smaller trajineras for food vendors.
+The idea is that you spend the time on the boats; you can eat, drink, maybe listen to mariachis and enjoy the view.
+There are other smaller trajineras for food vendors.

 Don’t worry about the food or drinks here because there are a lot of options; quesadillas, tacos, grill corns, sopes, candies, beers, micheladas, etc.

-All the trajineras are traditionally named after female relatives, so you maybe enjoy the ride in a colorful Lupita, Teresita or Rosita.
+All the trajineras are traditionally named after female relatives, so you maybe enjoy the ride in a colorful Lupita, Luisa or Rosita.

-My favorite time for the ride is at sunset, looking the colorful sky and because it’s the perfect time to visit the creepy Island of the Dolls.
+My favorite time for the ride is at sunset, because of the colorful sky and it’s also the perfect time to visit the creepy Island of the Dolls.

 The Island of the Dolls